 Of course these are moisture control packs, but they can also work to add moisture back to cannabis that is too dry.

 That's right, regardless of whether the climate where you live is too dry, or too moist, inside your jar of marijuana, you will always have perfectly controlled humidity.

 If you are tired of dry crumbly weed, or if you are worried about overly moist cannabis and mold growth, these are worries of the past once Boveda enters your life!

-How Do Boveda 2-Way Humidity Control Packs for Weed Work?
+How Does Boveda for Cannabis 2-Way Humidity Control Packs Work?

 Boveda packets are used for far more than cannabis, and likewise are available in different relative humidity (RH) levels.

-I like to use the 62% for freshly harvested cannabis, but the 58% RH packs also work well.
+I like to use the 62% RH (relative humidity) for freshly harvested cannabis.
+But the 58% RH packs also work well.
 It's really a personal preference which you chose.